isc-projects/bind9/doc/notes/notes-current.rst

 - None.

-- A new configuration option ``stale-cache-enable`` has been introduced to enable or disable the keeping of stale answers in cache.
+- A new configuration option ``stale-cache-enable`` has been introduced to enable or disable keeping stale answers in cache.
 [GL #1712]

 Feature Changes
 ~~~~~~~~~~~~~~~

 - BIND's cache database implementation has been updated to use a faster
-  hash-function with better distribution.
+  hash function with better distribution.
 In addition, the effective
-  max-cache-size (configured explicitly, defaulting to a value based on system
+  ``max-cache-size`` (configured explicitly, defaulting to a value based
-  memory or set to 'unlimited') now pre-allocates fixed size hash tables.
-This
+  on system memory or set to ``unlimited``) now pre-allocates fixed-size
-  prevents interruption to query resolution when the hash tables need to be
+  hash tables.
+This prevents interruption to query resolution when the
-  increased in size.
+  hash table sizes need to be increased.
 [GL #1775]

-- The resource records received with 0 TTL are no longer kept in the cache
+- Resource records received with 0 TTL are no longer kept in the cache
   to be used for stale answers.
 [GL #1829]

 Bug Fixes
 ~~~~~~~~~

-- Addressed an error in recursive clients stats reporting.
-  There were occasions when an incoming query could trigger a prefetch for some eligible rrset, and if the prefetch code were executed before recursion, no increment in recursive clients stats would take place.
+- Addressed an error in recursive clients stats reporting which could cause underflow, and even negative statistics.
+There were occasions when an incoming query could trigger a prefetch for some eligible RRset, and if the prefetch code were executed before recursion, no increment in recursive clients stats would take place.
 Conversely, when processing the answers, if the recursion code were executed before the prefetch, the same counter would be decremented without a matching increment.
 [GL #1719]

-- The introduction of KASP support broke whether the second field of sig-validity-interval was treated as days or hours.
+- The introduction of KASP support inadvertently caused the second field of ``sig-validity-interval`` to always be calculated in hours, even in cases when it should have been calculated in days.
+This has been fixed.
 (Thanks to Tony Finch.)
 [GL !3735]

-- The IPv6 Duplicate Address Detection (DAD) mechanism could cause the operating system to report the new IPv6 addresses to the applications via the getifaddrs() API in a tentative (DAD not yet finished) or duplicate (DAD failed) state.
-Such addresses cannot be bound by an application, and named failed to listen on IPv6 addresses after the DAD mechanism finished.
-It is possible to work around the issue by setting the IP_FREEBIND option on the socket and trying to bind() to the IPv6 address again if the first bind() call fails with EADDRNOTAVAIL.
+- The IPv6 Duplicate Address Detection (DAD) mechanism could inadvertently prevent ``named`` from binding to new IPv6 interfaces, by causing multiple route socket messages to be sent for each IPv6 address. ``named`` monitors for new interfaces to ``bind()`` to when it is configured to listen on ``any`` or on a specific range of addresses.
+New IPv6 interfaces can be in a "tentative" state before they are fully available for use.
+When DAD is in use, two messages are emitted by the route socket: one when the interface first appears and then a second one when it is fully "up."
+An attempt by ``named`` to ``bind()`` to the new interface prematurely would fail, causing it thereafter to ignore that address/interface.
+The problem was worked around by setting the ``IP_FREEBIND`` option on the socket and trying to ``bind()`` to each IPv6 address again if the first ``bind()`` call for that address failed with ``EADDRNOTAVAIL``.
 [GL #2038]